 IFC NEPAL.
 MONITORING AND EVALUATION OF THE “PROMOTING CLIMATE RESILIENT AGRIBUSINESS PROJECT, NEPAL” 2013-2018

-Climate Change is expected to affect agricultural productivity and based on weighted average score of critical factors such as vulnerability to climate change, importance to economy, level of interest among private sector actors and ease of partnership with producers; three crops – rice, maize and sugarcane were selected to be the focus of IFC’s advisory intervention.
-The purpose of this assignment is to evaluate the project’s strategic relevance, effectiveness, impact, long-term sustainability, IFC role and contribution and efficiency.
+Climate Change is expected to affect agricultural productivity and based on the weighted average score of critical factors such as vulnerability to climate change, importance to the economy, level of interest among private sector actors, and ease of partnership with producers; three crops – rice, maize, and sugarcane were selected to be the focus of IFC’s advisory intervention.
+The purpose of this assignment is to evaluate the project’s strategic relevance, effectiveness, impact, long-term sustainability, IFC role, and contribution and efficiency.
 The evaluation will also employ a quasi-experimental design (that is there will be a set of identified treatment farmers for whom a set of similar (comparison) farmers will be selected based on certain criteria.
 The assignment includes monitoring a sample (panel) of 3,000 farming households across the 3 crops for a period of 4 years.

 RURAL HEALTH AND EDUCATION SERVICES TRUST (RHEST).
 STOP GIRL TRAFFICKING – BASELINE SURVEY 2016